KHTNK22-DATN-BA-Copilot/ba_copilot_frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## 📋 About this repo
+This repo is built on Nextjs's architecture.
+We mainly work on these folders (There will be update if there is anything changes)
+### 1. app
+- This folder contains the main program
+### 2. components
+- This folder contains components which are downloaded from Shadcn UI, and our's custom components
+- Every component should be named in PascalCase.
+For example: SignInButton, SideBar,...
+### 3. lib
+- Including functions, constant varibles, etc. that are relevant to the program.
+This can be anything.
+For example: getList(), getUser(),... anything you want that help you implement features.
+### 4. public
+- Including static file, such as image, logo, video, etc.
+### 5. docs
+- Holding documents about feature's workflows, many screens that a feature needs.
+This folder will be updated often.

+These folders above are the main folders that you can modify if you aren't in FE team.
+Other files config for our program to run precisely.

 ## Shadcn UI
 - View all components here:
 https://ui.shadcn.com/docs/components